What Is the American Sugar Alliance?

 Requirements

 Candidates should possess an interest in agriculture and government relations.
 Candidates should have the ability to collect and analyze data, conduct issues-based research, and write reports.
 This position requires excellent written and oral communication skills, the ability to work independently and meet deadlines, and a willingness to work as a team player.
 The ideal candidate would be a junior or senior level student pursuing a degree in agriculture, economics, or public policy.
-Skills desired (but not required) include proficiency in Microsoft Word, Excel, and Outlook; Adobe Suite; and PhotoShop.
+Skills desired (but not required) include proficiency in Microsoft Word, Excel, and Outlook.
 U.S. citizenship required.

 Compensation

 This is a paid internship with an hourly rate of $20.
-The intern is expected to work 30 hours each week (excluding holidays).
-The internship will last up to 9 weeks from June – August with flexible start and end dates.
+A transportation stipend may be provided.
+The intern is expected to work 40 hours each week (excluding holidays).
+The internship will last 9 weeks from June 1– August 7 (with the office closed for the July 4th week).
 The internship is located in Arlington, VA and interns are responsible for their own travel and housing expenses.
-Potential travel to staff ASA’s summer meeting in Seattle will be covered for 4-5 days.
+Potential travel to staff ASA’s summer meeting in Vail, CO will be covered for 4-7 days.

 How to Apply

-Please send cover letter, resume, and up to two writing samples to [email protected].
+Please send cover letter, resume, and up to a writing sample to [email protected].
 Applicants should specify their areas of interest, how this internship will further their progress toward career goals, and how their background provides them with the knowledge and abilities to excel in this internship.
-Applications received by May 15 will be given first consideration.
+Applications received by March 1 will be given first consideration.
 Questions can be directed to Vickie Myers, Executive Director, at [email protected].